Updated July 1, 2023

-Ruby on Rail is an open source full-stack web application framework written in the Ruby Programming Language.
-Rail is capable of gathering information using pages and applications from the web server and can interact with a database and can retrieve information from the database.
+Ruby on Rail is an open-source full-stack web application framework in the Ruby Programming Language.
+Rail is capable of gathering information using pages and applications from the web server and can interact with a database and retrieve information from the database.

 - Configure your code with Database Schema.

-2. Explain different advantages of using Ruby on Rail?
+Q2.
+Explain the different advantages of using Ruby on Rail.

 The different advantages of using Ruby on Rail are as follows:

-- Programmer Productivity and consistent: The Rail framework on Ruby quickly carry an app from conception, while developing framework/codes and into production at high speed.
-Developers follow standardized file storage and programming conventions that keep a project structured and readable.
+- Programmer Productivity and Consistent: The Rail framework on Ruby quickly carries an app from conception while developing framework/codes and into production at high speed.
+Developers adhere to standardized file storage and programming conventions to maintain a structured, readable project.

-- Open-Source: Rail is an open-source web-based framework and it is compatible with Linux.
-It means there are lots of open-source options available when constructing your solution stack.
-There is a majority of blogs and books, meetups and conferences in the Rails world.
+- Open-Source: Rail is an open-source web-based framework, and it is compatible with Linux.
+It means many open-source options are available when constructing your solution stack.
+There are many blogs, books, meetups, and conferences in the Rails world.

-- Built-In Testing: Rail enables developers to use supporting code called harnesses and if you expect to get a lot of users for your application you should make sure that it can cope with all the visitors you’re hoping to attract.
+- Built-In Testing: Rail enables developers to use supporting code called harnesses, and if you expect to get a lot of users for your application, you should ensure that it can cope with all the visitors you’re hoping to attract.

-- Metaprogramming: Rail makes it easy to write and some security features are built into the framework and enabled by default.
+- Metaprogramming: Rail makes writing easy, and some security features are built into the framework and enabled by default.

-There are lots of advantages of using Ruby on Rail:
+There are lots of advantages to using Ruby on Rail: